FH-Campus-Wien-WEB/web24-exercise-1/README.md

 # Web Technologies - Exercise 1

-The first exercise consists of three parts.
-One of them on the server-side, two on the client-side.
-You find detailed information about these three parts in the <code>Tasks</code> section.
+This first exercise in Web Technologies consists of three parts.
+One of them will be implemented on the server-side, two need to be implemented on the client-side.
+You find detailed information about these three parts in the **Tasks** section below.

-Before you start, you will have to install the dependencies of the sceleton project.
-In the project's root directory (where this README file is located), run
+Before you start, you will have to set up the development environment.
+First, clone the repository that GitHub Classroom generated for you.
+Then, configure an IDE, be recommand using [**WebStorm**](https://www.jetbrains.com/webstorm/) or [**Visual Studio Code**](https://code.visualstudio.com/).
+Finally, you need to install the dependencies of this project.
+In the project's root directory (where this <span style="font-family:Lucida Sans Typewriter">README</span> file is located), run

     npm install

+This project consists of a server, which is implemented using [Node.js](https://nodejs.org/en/) and a client, which is your favorite Web Browser.

-To run the server, you have two options.
-The first one is to run it using the start script.
-To do so, run
+Before you can access the application, you have to start the server.
+To do so, you have two options.
+The first one is to run it using the start script:

     npm start

+Remember that you need to restart your server whenever you make changes to your project!

-The second, recommended option is to run the server using `nodemon` to monitor for changes in your code.
-When using `nodemon`, you do not have to restart your server when making changes.
+To avoid restarting the server manually, there is a second, recommended option.
+This option is to start the server using [`nodemon`](https://www.npmjs.com/package/nodemon). `nodemon` will not only start your server, but also monitor your code for changes you make.
+As a consequence, when using `nodemon`, you do not have to restart your server when making changes, which is quite helpfull during development.

+There is no need to install `nodemon` explicitely, it is already a development dependency of this project.

 To run your server using `nodemon`, you can use the `start-nodemon` script by running

     npm run start-nodemon

-Whichever option you choose, you should see the message
+Whichever option you choose, after starting the server you should see the message

     Server now listening on http://localhost:3000/

 in your terminal.
-Visit this URL to test the application.
-You will see a simple message from the server: `Hello world!`.
+Visit [http://localhost:3000/](http://localhost:3000/) using your favorite Web Browser to test the application.
+You will see a simple message from the server displayed on the page:

+    Hello world!

 ## Project structure

-At the moment, the application consists of only one file on both sides.
+For the time being, the application consists of only one file on both sides.
 On the server-side, the file is `server/server.js`, on the client side, the file is `server/files/index.html`.

-First, have a look at `server.js`, maybe you can guess the responsibilities of the separate blocks.
-For now, there are only two blocks of code that you need to understand.
+First, have a look at `server.js`, maybe you can guess the responsibilities of the individual blocks of code.
+For now, there are two blocks that are of interest to you when implementing this exercise.

-The first one is
+The first one is:

 ```js
     app.get('/data', function (req, res) {